 Mr A. P. Canning, who was later to become President, made the recommendation that the membership should be opened up to all police officers of Tasmania Police Force who had resigned or retired after having served at least eight years.

 A meeting was conducted on 4 December 1990 at the Police Academy with approximately sixty retired police in attendance.
 The President at that time, the late George Billing, addressed the meeting on the proposal that the RPA be formalised by the adoption of the Constitution previously circulated, and was duly ratified by the members present.

 The members elected to the committee at that inaugural meeting were: President G (George) Billing, Vice Presidents F J G (Fred) Shepherd and D (Don) Williams, and Secretary/Treasurer A (Aub) Canning, a position he held until the close of 2002 when he was elected President.
 The committee members elected at that time were K A (Ken) Bradford, A (Arthur) Woods, L (Lloyd) Webster and D J (Dave) House.
 The Minutes of the first committee meeting recorded that there were eighty-two members registered and that $410 had been collected through subscriptions ($5 per annum).

 In September 2013, in accordance with the directions of the RPAT Executive; the Sub-Committee met and considered the proposed amendments to the Constitution to facilitate a stronger working relationship between the PAT and RPAT.
-The Sub-Committee endorsed the attached Constitutional amendments, which were subsequently endorsed by the RPAT Executive, and are now for consideration at the next AGM.
+The Sub-Committee endorsed the attached Constitutional amendments, which were subsequently endorsed by the RPAT Executive, and members at the December 2013 AGM.
 View the Constitutional amendments in Microsoft Word and/or PDF format.

 View the Retired Police Association of Tasmania Newsletters: